Managing Postgres access

 Create a new database to store application data.
 For example:

-If a single database is used to host multiple schemas, create a database owner and then roles and schemas for each application.
+If you use a single database to host multiple schemas, create a database owner and then roles and schemas for each application.
 This example shows creating two database roles and two schemas.
 The default

 search_path for database roles in BigAnimal is